Types of Federal Direct Student Loans

 Unsubsidized loans – The interest for this type of loan is either paid by you while you are in school (recommended) or it is “capitalized”.
 Interest capitalization is simply adding the accrued interest to the loan amount so that you can pay it later.
 However, since this will result in you paying interest on interest, it is a more expensive option.
 The amount you are eligible to receive is determined by your dependency status and grade level.

 Parent PLUS loans – This loan is credit-based and only available to the parents of a dependent undergraduate student.
 A credit check will be conducted each time a new loan is requested.
 A parent who does not pass the credit check may elect to obtain a credit-worthy endorser or the student can receive additional unsubsidized student loan funds in his/her own name.
-Parents who would like to apply for a Parent PLUS loan need to complete and submit a credit check authorization, a Parent PLUS Loan Request Form as well as a Master Promissory Note.
+Parents who would like to apply for a Parent PLUS loan need to use their FSA ID complete the online PLUS Application process found at https://studentloans.gov/myDirectLoan/index.action.
+First time parent borrowers will also need to complete the PLUS Master Promissory Note.

 Graduate PLUS loans – This loan is credit-based and only available if you are enrolled in a graduate program of study.
 A credit check will be conducted each time a new loan is requested.
 If you do not pass the credit check, you may elect to obtain a credit-worthy endorser.
-To apply for a Grad PLUS loan, complete and submit a credit check authorization, a Grad PLUS Loan Request Form, a Grad PLUS Entrance Counseling session and Master Promissory Note.
+To apply for a Grad PLUS loan, use your FSA ID to complete the online PLUS Application process found at https://studentloans.gov/myDirectLoan/index.action.
+First time PLUS borrowers will also need to complete the Grad PLUS Master Promissory Note.